akamai-compute-marketplace/marketplace-apps/apps/linode-marketplace-haystack/README.md

-# Linode Haystack Quick Deploy App
+# Akamai Haystack Quick Deploy App

 Haystack is an open-source framework for building applications that use large language models (LLMs).
 Instead of requiring developers to write custom orchestration logic for every use case, it provides a structured way to assemble AI functionality through reusable components connected in pipelines.
 This approach makes it well suited for creating retrieval-augmented generation (RAG) systems, AI agents, search experiences, chat applications, and other LLM-driven solutions.